ugonnaagwu/practicechangeremote/Stretch topics/ReactRouter.md

 * goForward() - (function) Equivalent to go(1)
 * block(prompt) - (function) Prevents navigation (see the history docs)

 In the code below, the state of the counter is passed to `Home` and the user is redirected to `Home`.
-In Home, we can now display the value relatedto the state.
+In Home, we can now display the value related to the state.
 To do this, we need to use `props.location.state` or a `useHistory` hook.

 Counter.js